Optimistic Online Non-stochastic Control via FTRL: Related Work

 The NSC framework was also investigated using other metrics such as dynamic regret \cite{zhao2022non}, adaptive regret \cite{zhang2022adversarial}, and competitive ratio \cite{shi2020online, goel2022competitive}.
 For dynamic and adaptive regret, methods with static regret guarantees, as discussed here, are used as building blocks for ``meta" algorithms with static/adaptive guarantees \cite{gradu23a-ltv, simchowitz20a-part-state}.
 For competitive ratio, it was demonstrated in \cite{goel2023best} that a regret guarantee against the optimal DAC policy automatically implies a competitive ratio with an additive sub-linear term.
 Hence, the presented algorithm is still highly relevant even for other metrics.

 Our work is also related to the robust MPC literature \cite{bemporad2007robust, dullerud2013course}, where (possibly inaccurate) predictions are used.
 However, the main difference is that while our algorithm is robust to bad predictions, it is not designed based on them.
 Specifically, our benchmark policy changes when worst case costs and predictions are not witnessed (as dictated by the regret metric).
 A newer line of research studies the MPC-style algorithms under the regret metric \cite{lin2021perturbation, lin2022bounded}.
 Perfect predictions are assumed in \cite{lin2021perturbation}, whose bound was later generalized in \cite{lin2022bounded} with parameterized predictions error.
-While these works do not confine their policy class (i.e., directly optimizing $\{\vec u_t\}_t$), their regret is linearly dependent on the prediction error, which renders them suffer linear regret in the worst case scenario.
+While these works consider the refined dynamic regret metric, their regret scales linearly with the prediction error.

-Optimism is an extension to the OCO framework that allows incorporating predictions of future costs without having the regret bound linearly depend on their quality.
+Optimism extends the OCO framework by incorporating predictions of future costs, akin to ``certainty equivalent" control.
+However, a key focus of optimistic algorithms is ensuring that the regret bound does not depend linearly on the accuracy of these predictions.
 The optimistic learning framework, in its current prevalent form, originated in \cite{rakhlin2013online} where an Online Mirror Descent (OMD) algorithm was presented.
-Thereafter, optimism was studied under another equivalent\footnote{see \cite[Sec.
-6]{mcmahan-survey17} for a discussion on the link between OMD and FTRL.} framework (FTRL).
+Thereafter, optimism was studied under another equivalent framework (FTRL).
 Optimistic FTRL (OFTRL) has since undergone multiple improvements \cite{pmlr-v76-joulani17a, naram-jrnl} and we refer the reader to \cite[Sec.
 7.12]{orabona2021modern} for comprehensive overview.
 Only recently, a close connection between delay and optimism emerged \cite{optimdelay21}, a development we leverage in our current analysis of the NSC framework.